-j.
+- j.
+Principal applied students must perform for a committee selected from the applied music faculty at the end of each semester until principal applied degree requirements are met.
+Principal applied students are not required to perform for a committee at the end of the semester in which they present degree recitals, except at the discretion of the principal applied teacher. - k.
 Secondary applied students enrolled in a required secondary must perform for a committee selected from the applied music faculty at the end of each semester until secondary applied degree requirements are met.